 Prerequisite: ART 3091.
 An advanced computer graphics course that concentrates on three-dimensional modeling and computer animation.
-May be repeated for up to 9 hours of credit
+May be repeated for up to 9 hours of credit.

-ART 4102 Jewelrymaking II
+ART 4102 Jewelry/Metalsmithing II

 Prerequisite: ART 3101.
-Advanced techniques and further exploration of jewelry and small metals design.
+Advanced exploration of jewelry and small metal sculpture focusing on new techniques and materials.
 May be repeated for up to 9 hours of credit.